NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Boston College Stats and Trends

-- Boston College has played five games, with three wins against the spread.

-- The Eagles covered the spread in their only game when underdogs by 2 points or more.
+- This year, the Eagles won ATS in their only game as an underdog of 3 points or more.

-- Boston College's games this year have hit the over two times in four opportunities (50%).
+- Boston College's games this year have hit the over on two of four set point totals (50%).

-- The Eagles have seven giveaways this season, while the Wolf Pack have seven takeaways .
+- This season the Eagles have turned the ball over seven times, while the Wolf Pack have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.